 After a busy day filled with sightseeing activities, time to indulge in some delicious Uzbek food :)

-WHERE TO STAY IN SAMARKAND
+WHERE TO STAY WHILE VISITING SAMARKAND

 Though you will not find any popular hotel chains in Samarkand, there are plenty of guest houses and B&B’s that will give an authentic Uzbek experience.